 ASUS Q-Connector allows you to easily connect or disconnect the chassis front panel cables to the motherboard.
 This unique module eliminates the trouble of connecting the system panel cables one at a time and avoiding wrong cable connections.
-See pages 2-32, 2-33, and 2-38 for details.
+See page 2-38 for details.

 ASUS O.C.
-Profile
+Profile 🧧

 The motherboard features the ASUS O.C.
 Profile that allows users to conveniently store or load multiple BIOS settings.
 The BIOS settings can be stored in the CMOS or a separate file, giving users freedom to share and distribute their favorite settings.
-See page 4-35 for details.
+See page 4-34 for details.